Eulogies & Obituaries

 Warning: Avoid "swirly" script or overly decorative fonts for the lyrics of hymns or poems.
 Older guests or those sitting in low-light venues will struggle to read them.
 Stick to clean serif fonts like Georgia or Times New Roman for body text.

-Trends in Funeral Programs for 2025–2026
+Recent Trends in Funeral Programs

 1. Hybrid Digital Programs

-Nearly 64% of families now incorporate a livestream link or a QR code directly into their printed program.
+Many families now incorporate a livestream link or a QR code directly into their printed program.
 This allows remote guests to feel included and provides a "Digital Legacy" page where people can upload their own photos or videos after the service.

 2. Eco-Conscious Materials

-In my years of practice, I’ve seen the same few errors crop up repeatedly.
+The same few errors crop up repeatedly.
 Because these documents are often produced in a state of high grief, small details can be easily missed.

 • Rushing to the Printer: Never finalize your funeral service order template until 48 hours before the service.
 Last-minute speaker changes or song choice swaps are incredibly common.